customgento/CustomGento_ConfigurableTierPrices/README.md

 2. Install the extension via Magento Connect with the key shown above or copy all the files into your document root.
 3. Clear the cache.

+FAQ
+---
+1. I installed the extension, but it does not work - can you help me?
+Please check the following:
+  * Do you use the latest version of the extension?
+If so, make sure you also use Magento >= 1.7.
+  * Do you use Magento < 1.7?
+Then make sure to use [version 1.0.1 of this extension](https://github.com/sprankhub/Spranks_ConfigurableTierPrices/releases/tag/v1.0.1).
+  * Do you really use configurable products?
+This extension only works with configurable products.
+It does not work if you use e.g. simple products with custom options.
+  * Make sure that the extension is not deactivated completely, for a specific category or for a specific product.
+You can check that under System - Configuration - Spranks Configurable Tier Prices - General Settings or in the product respecively.

 Uninstallation
 --------------
 1. Remove all extension files from your Magento installation or uninstall the extension via Magento Connect.